All Episodes

 As president, would you hand Vladimir Putin a reset button?

-So look, in diplomacy, you are always trying to see how you can figure out the interests of the other to see if there isn't some way you can advance your security and your values.
+So, look, in diplomacy, you are always trying to see how you can figure out the interests of the other to see if there isn't some way you can advance your security and your values.

-Uh it was very clear he came back with a mission.
+When Putin came back in the fall of 2011, it was very clear he came back with a mission.

 And I began speaking out as soon as that happened because there were some fraudulent elections held and Russians poured out into the streets to demand their freedom.